RightsizingRecalculated/LivingLabPublicCommentAnalysis/StepByStep/Step5--AnalysisOfFolsomOnlyComments/STEP 5 README.txt

 STEP 5 NOTES

-This folder contains a spreadsheet file in which I excluded all public comment that did not address the public corridor.
+This folder contains a spreadsheet file in which I excluded all public comment that did not address the Folsom corridor.
 I then sorted, counted, and computed the percentages of the public comments re Folsom corridor that staff rated negative or positive.

 RightsizingAllPublicCommentFrom201508261015pdf.ods